GoBobbyGo1/car/README.md

 # GoBobbyGo
-> GoBobbyGo is a product pitch developed for the IPRO 497-414 Social Innovation & Design Thinking course at Illinois Tech.
+> GoBobbyGo is a product pitch developed for the IPRO 497-414 Social Innovation & Design Thinking course offered at Illinois Tech.

 ### Developed by
 Yasmeen Hernandez | Brian Massura | Ben Ng